omi-n/MLGym/README.md

 ![image info](./assets/figs/mlgym.png)

 > [!WARNING]
 > Meta <span style="font-variant:small-caps;">MLGym</span> is currently an experimental framework intended for benchmarking AI Research Agents.
 It is under heavy development.
-Please except major changes to the design.
+Please expect major changes to the design.
 >
 > The primary goal of <span style="font-variant:small-caps;">MLGym</span> is to expand the selection of AI research tasks for benchmarking the LLM Agents and implementing RL algorithms to train LLMs in a research environment.
 > `main` branch will always contain the latest stable release and all breaking changes will be announced in the [release notes](./CHANGELOG.md).